BorislavN/softuni-project/readme.md

 The project has some tests witten for it.

 The submitted images are stored locally in the "uploads" folder.
-Upon initialization a default users are crated.
+Upon initialization default users are crated.

 ## 2.Pages:
 - "Home" page